Trustlink-APIM/chips/docs/01-welcome.md

 * Account balance.
 * Cash in at supported stores.
 * Cash out at supported stores.
 * Cash out for account holder or contact at supported ATMs.
+[Try it!][stoplight-chips-money-cashsends-atm]
 * CHIPS&reg; money payments to other CHIPS&reg; users
 * Payments at any merchant with Masterpass, Zapper or SnapScan capable point-of-sale.